Sex assault charges filed against delivery driver accused of killing Athena Strand

 Tanner Lynn Horner, 31, is currently being held at the Wise County Jail after authorities arrested him on charges of capital murder and kidnapping in the death of Athena Strand.
 His bond is set at $1 million for the murder charge and $500,000 for the kidnapping charge.

-Horner, who had been working as a contract driver with FedEx, told authorities that he strangled her after accidentally hitting her with his van while making a delivery at her home, according to an arrest warrant.
+According to an arrest warrant, Horner, who had been working as a contract driver with FedEx, told authorities that he strangled her after accidentally hitting her with his van while making a delivery at her home.

 Wise County Sheriff Lane Akin told the Fort Worth Star-Telegram that the three new charges are not related to the Athena Strand case, and stem from a separate investigation by Fort Worth police.